 Scope note: This property associates a publication, i.e. an instance of F3 Manifestation Product Type, with an instance of E54 Dimension, which all exemplars of that publication should have, as long as they are recognised as exemplars of that publication.
 Typically, this property is observed on one exemplar of a publication, and extrapolated to all other exemplars of the same publication.
-This logical inference is an induction along the path that can be modelled as: F3 Manifestation Product Type R7B has example F5 Item P39 was measured by E16 Measurement P40 observed dimension E54 Dimension.
+This logical inference is an induction along the path that can be modelled as: F3 Manifestation Product Type R7B has example F5 Item P39B was measured by E16 Measurement P40 observed dimension E54 Dimension.

 It can happen that a given exemplar, or subset of exemplars, originally produced, or intended to be produced, with that characteristic, accidentally lacks it.
-This fact should be recorded as a published by K. G. Saur in 1998, identified by ISBN "3-598-11382-X" (F3) CLP43 should have dimension height of the individual copy of "Functional Requirements for Bibliographic Records: final report" that I have at hand and that I observed while describing it (E54) P3 has note "24 cm" (E62) [or, alternatively: P90 has value "24" (E60) and P91 has unit "cm" (E58)]
+This fact should be recorded as a published by K. G. Saur in 1998, identified by ISBN '3-598-11382-X' (F3) CLP43 should have dimension height of the individual copy of 'Functional Requirements for Bibliographic Records: final report' that I have at hand and that I observed while describing it (E54) P3 has note "24"

+Examples: The publication entitled 'Functional Requirements for Bibliographic Records: final report', cm" (E62) [or, alternatively: P90 has value "24" (E60) and P91 has unit "cm" (E58)]